jessemiller/HamlPy/reference.md

 	hamlpy-watcher <watch-folder>

-## A note about output

-All of the following examples will show the HTML output nicely formatted.
-Currently HamlPy actually outputs it with all white space stripped but the examples are formatted this way just for easy reading.

 ## Plain Text

 Any line that is not interpreted as something else will be taken as plain text and outputted unmodified.
 For example: